Perrie Mans

 Pierre "Perrie" Mans (25 October 1940 – 13 September 2023) was a South African professional snooker player.
 He first won the South African Professional Championship in 1965 and lifted the title 20 times.
 Mans won the Benson & Hedges Masters in 1979 and reached the final of the World Championship in 1978.

+He was also the 1991 South African Eightball champion, beating Robbie Grace.

 Background

 Mans' father, Peter Mans, who died in 1975, was also a professional snooker player, making the quarter-finals of the 1950 World Snooker Championship.

 Snooker career

 Mans won the South African Amateur Championship in 1960, the only occasion in which he competed in the event.
 He then turned professional and took the South African Professional Championship from Fred Van Rensburg in 1965.

 Mans first entered the World Snooker Championship in 1970.
 His first victory in the Championship came in the 1973 event when he defeated Ron Gross 9–2 before losing 8–16 to Eddie Charlton.
 However, in 1974, he pulled off a major surprise by defeating John Spencer 15–13 in the second round, before being defeated by Rex Williams in the quarter-final 4–15.
 In the 1976 event, he defeated Graham Miles 15–10 and Jim Meadowcroft 15–8 to reach the semi-final where he lost 10–20 to defending champion Ray Reardon.

 In 1977, he was invited to take part in BBC TV's Pot Black programme which he duly won at his first attempt beating Fred Davis, Ray Reardon and Willie Thorne (over single frames) before defeating Doug Mountjoy 90 points to 21 in the final.
 During the final he also took the highest break prize with an effort of 59.

 His career peaked in 1978, when he reached the final of the world championships, losing 18–25 to Ray Reardon.
 During that championship he defeated reigning Champion John Spencer 13–8, before achieving wins over Graham Miles (13–7) and Fred Davis (18–16).
 In the final, he never led Reardon, but held him to 17–18, before Reardon pulled away.
 He reached number two in the world rankings as a result; at that time rankings were based purely on the world championships of the three previous seasons.

 1978 also saw Mans win the Heidelberg 100 event, defeating Silvino Francisco 9–3 in the final.
 This same year brought him greater company in the South African professional ranks when Silvino Francisco, Mannie Francisco, Jimmy van Rensberg, Derek Mienie and Roy Amdor all turned professional.

 Mans' most notable tournament success was the Benson and Hedges Masters in 1979, beating Cliff Thorburn 5–4, Ray Reardon 5–3 and, in the final, Alex Higgins 8–4, winning the competition with a top break of just 48.